Learning from the past, predicting the statistics for the future, learning an evolving system: A general expected signature framework

 \subsection{An illustrative example: a diffusion process}

-There is a simple but illustrative example - learning $Y_{T}$ (a solution to the stochastic diffusion equation (SDE) driven by multi-dimensional Brownian motion with polynomial vector fields) as a function of the signature of the driving Brownian path.
+There is a simple but illustrative example - learning $Y_{T}$ (a solution to the SDE driven by multi-dimensional Brownian motion with polynomial vector fields) as a function of the signature of the driving Brownian path.
 More specifically, suppose $Y_{t}$ satisfies the following SDE: